tenancy/docs/docs/tenancy/1.x/hooks-custom.md

 The basic difference is that the hook settings are not expected change in a `Hook`, but are expected to be fluid in the `ConfigurableHook`.

-I.E. A Lifecycle Hook that always run at the same priority on the same queue should use `Hook`, But a LifecycleHook that will run on the Tenant's Queue should use `ConfigurableHook`
+I.e. A Lifecycle Hook that always run at the same priority on the same queue should use `Hook`, but a LifecycleHook that will run on the Tenant's Queue should use `ConfigurableHook`

 ## Implementation